appcypher/awesome-wasm-runtimes/README.md

     </table>

 ## <a name="wasmo"></a>[Wasmo](https://github.com/appcypher/wasmo) <sup>[top⇈](#contents)</sup>
-> An Embeddable WebAssembly VM
+> A WebAssembly Runtime and Compiler based on LLVM.

 * **Languages written in**